-- ▶ One advantage of spatial decision trees is their interpretability: because splits are axis-parallel, there is a simple interpretation ("blood pressure is below 120") for each split, and ultimately also for a decision at a particular leaf. - ► There are also many ways by which one can compute an "importance" score for each of the features for a random forest.
-See textbooks. - ► There exist a more general class of decision trees.
+- One advantage of spatial decision trees is their interpretability: because splits are axis-parallel, there is a simple interpretation ("blood pressure is below 120") for each split.
+If the tree is not too deep, we can understand intuitively what it does. - There are also many ways by which one can compute an "importance" score for each of the features for a random forest.
+See textbooks. - There exist a more general class of decision trees.
 The main difference is that the choice of the dimensions along which we split and the choice of the splits themselves can be made by many different criteria.
 For example, the C4.5 algorithm uses criteria based on information theory.
 See the literature if you are interested.